Malaria: Managing cerebral malaria

 There is insufficient evidence to show that blood transfusion is useful in either reducing deaths for children with severe anaemia or in improving their haematocrit in one month.
 There is insufficient evidence that iron chelating agents such as deferoxamine and deferiprone improve outcomes of those with malaria falciparum infection.

-Monclonal antibodies
+Monoclonal antibodies

 A 2022 clinical trial shows that a monoclonal antibody mAb L9LS offers protection against malaria.
 It binds the Plasmodium falciparum circumsporozoite protein (CSP-1), essential to disease, and makes it ineffective.

 Resistance

 Drug resistance poses a growing problem in 21st-century malaria treatment.
 In the 2000s (decade), malaria with partial resistance to artemisins emerged in Southeast Asia.
 Resistance is now common against all classes of antimalarial drugs apart from artemisinins.
 Treatment of resistant strains became increasingly dependent on this class of drugs.
 The cost of artemisinins limits their use in the developing world.
 Malaria strains found on the Cambodia–Thailand border are resistant to combination therapies that include artemisinins, and may, therefore, be untreatable.
 Exposure of the parasite population to artemisinin monotherapies in subtherapeutic doses for over 30 years and the availability of substandard artemisinins likely drove the selection of the resistant phenotype.
 Resistance to artemisinin has been detected in Cambodia, Myanmar, Thailand, and Vietnam, and there has been emerging resistance in Laos.
 Resistance to the combination of artemisinin and piperaquine was first detected in 2013 in Cambodia, and by 2019 had spread across Cambodia and into Laos, Thailand and Vietnam (with up to 80 percent of malaria parasites resistant in some regions).

 There is insufficient evidence in unit packaged antimalarial drugs in preventing treatment failures of malaria infection.
 However, if supported by training of healthcare providers and patient information, there is improvement in compliance of those receiving treatment.